Andreas Pereira: 2017–18 season: Loan to Valencia

 On 1 September 2017, Valencia announced the arrival of Pereira to the club on a season-long loan deal.
 He made his debut in a 0–0 home draw against Atlético Madrid eight days later, and scored his only goal for Los Che on 15 October, with a long-range strike as a substitute to conclude a 6–3 win at Real Betis.

 2018–19 season

 On 2 March 2019, Pereira scored his first Premier League goal in a home match against Southampton.
-The goal later earned him Manchester United's goal of the season for 2018-19 season.
+The goal later earned him Manchester United's goal of the season for 2018–19 season.
 He also recorded an assist for Romelu Lukaku in the same match.
-On 7 March 2019, Pereira was featured in the starting lineup during the historic Champions League Round of 16 (2nd Leg) win vs PSG, where the team was able to come back from a 2-goal deficit they conceded at home and win on away goals at the Parc des Princes, a record that has never been broken before.
+On 7 March 2019, Pereira was featured in the starting line-up during the historic Champions League Round of 16 (2nd Leg) win vs PSG, where the team was able to come back from a 2-goal deficit they conceded at home and win on away goals at the Parc des Princes, a record that has never been broken before.